Langjökull: Water flow and development of the glacier

-The same is true for the lake Hvítárvatn to the east: ⅔ of its waters appear to come from Langjökull by underwater channels.
+The same is true for the lake Hvítárvatn to the east: two-thirds of its waters appear to come from Langjökull by underwater channels.

 Langjökull is shrinking quite fast, and some researchers believe that it will disappear in about 150 years if climate change continues at its recent pace.

 Volcanism

-Under Langjökull there are two or more volcanic systems.
+Under Langjökull there are volcanoes with several components.
 The calderas can easily be seen from the air.
 The best known of these is Hveravellir with its hot spring and high temperature area to the east of the glacier.
 During an Ice Age some shield volcanoes of this system covered the plains with lava in the region of today's Kjölur mountain road: the Kjalhraun ([ˈcʰalˌr̥œyːn]; hraun means "lava field").
-The lava field is about 7,800 years old.
+Some of this lava field is about 7,800 years old.